SebastianLembacher/sebastianlembacher.github.io/index.md

 The authors of the present meta-analysis describe a few reasons on why the effects are different depending on the participants age.
 Firstly they mentioned, that a game's difficulty could have an impact.
 Action video games are mostly specifically produced for young adults, which makes it difficult for older adults to perform in the same way.
 Another issue is the lower compliance in older adults who are asked to train on action games (Boot et al., 2013).
 It is also important to note that there was a lack of studies with child participants.
 Nevertheless, there was a positve non-significant trend to be found in children, which acts as a reson to carry out more studies with child participants using nonviolent action video games.

 Some limitations of the present meta-analysis are that many of the moderator effects have rather small degrees of freedom aswell as small sample sizes in most studies.
-The authors could also show a possibility of publication bias concerns by conducting different analyses.
+The authors could also show a possibility of publication bias concerns by conducting different analyses.</span></p>

+<button onclick="myFunction()" id="myBtn">Read more</button>

 # Study 1